 1. Develops 43 cognitive skills that are necessary for learning, including the foundational cognitive skills that our brains use to take in, store, understand, categorize and retrieve information.
 Foundational cognitive skills include attention, visual and auditory processing, processing speed and many others.
 BrainWare SAFARI also works on core executive functions — such as working memory, inhibitory control and cognitive flexibility — as well as higher order executive functions such as planning, critical thinking, reasoning and logic.

 2. Is based on over 4 decades of multidisciplinary clinical collaboration.
-The program embodies the therapeutic techniques of vision development, speech and auditory therapy, and work of psychologist, neurologists and other learning specialists.
+The program embodies the therapeutic techniques of vision development, speech and auditory therapy, and the work of psychologist, neurologists and other learning specialists.
 The set of exercises they developed has been incorporated in an engaging video-game platform.

 3. Is supported by published peer-reviewed research as well as numerous field studies.
 Significant improvements in cognitive skills have been achieved with children with a range of abilities, from very challenged to high-performing (gifted), and with college-age and older adults.
 Research Studies